 (11) Profit on incomplete contracts: At the end of an accounting period it may be found that certain contracts which have been completed while others are still in process and will be completed in the coming years.
 The profit on completed contracts may be safely taken to the credit of the profit and loss account.
 In the case of incompleted contracts there are unforeseen contingencies which may lead to heavy fluctuations in costs and profit.
 At the same time it does not also seem desirable to consider the profits only on completed contracts and ignore completely incomplete ones as this may result in heavy fluctuations in the future for profit from year to year.
-If profit or loss is not shown in the intermittent years for the work in progress, contract will show high figure of profit in the year of complete.
+If profit or loss is not shown in the intermittent years for the work in progress, contract will show high figure of profit in the year of completion and reverse may be the case in the year in which a large number of contracts remain incomplete.
 Therefore, profits on incomplete contracts should be considered, of course, after providing adequate sums for meeting unknown contingencies.
 There are no hard and fast rule regarding calculation of the figures for profit to be taken to the credit of profit and loss account.